Reading time: 13 mins

 Anytime is a good time to visit Machu Picchu!
 However, there are folks who prefer to arrive in the early morning.
 The earliest entrance time offers smaller crowds.
 However, due to logistical reasons, you’ll need to spend the night in the town of Machu Picchu (Aguas Calientes) in order to enter at this time.
 Another thing is, given that the site is located where the high jungle meets the lower lands of Peru, Machu Picchu tends to be quite foggy in the early morning.
 But don’t worry!
 Throughout the morning hours, the fog will dissipate and you’ll get to enjoy spectacular views eventually.
 The inverse of this is that, while visitors can enjoy nice clear views in the afternoon hours, the site can get a bit more crowded.

-Photogenic llamas basking in the afternoon sunlight!
+A group of llamas basking in the afternoon sunlight in Machu Picchu

 There are 4 tiers of tickets for Machu Picchu, each with a different cost.
 Currently, because of rules implemented to preserve this World Heritage Site, a maximum of 3,000 tickets are allotted in the morning hours and 2,600 tickets in the afternoon.